Aif4thah/SecCW/README.md

 | Active | Key may be used to cryptographically protect information |
 | Compromised | Compromised key shall not be used to apply cryptographic protection to information |
 | Destroyed  | Key cannot be recovered by either physical or electronic means |

-> [!IMPORTANT]
-> Unlike keys, IVs must not be used more than once.
-Generate as many IVs as messages.

 Simplified Key Management Phases and Functions ;